At3nas/at3nas/README.md

 ---
 Icons by <a href="https://icons8.com">Icons8 </a>

-Illustrations like the profile picture and pixelart are made by me
+Illustrations like the profile picture and pixelart are made by <a href="https://www.instagram.com/art3nas/">me</a>.
+Yes!
+I also do art sometimes :)